-NAVSYS have developed a family of GPS/inertial mapping system to meet the demand of the Geographic Information System (GIS) community for precise, low-cost mapping data1, 2, 3, 4.
-These have been used for creating digital databases and providing high accuracy center-line data to support surveying and mapping applications.
-These GPS/inertial products are configured around the NAVSYS commercial-of-the-shelf (COTS) software package called InterNav5.
-This package allows optimal integration of GPS and inertial instruments with the minimum of non-recurring effort, enabling semicustomized systems to be delivered to provide the most cost effective solutions for a particular application.
+NAVSYS has developed a GPS/inertial video product, the GI-Eye, which provides precise position and attitude data to automatically georegister the video imagery collected.
+The system is designed for installation in a ground-based or airborne vehicle.
+The GI-Eye is based on NAVSYS commercial-of-the-shelf (COTS) software package called InterNav1.
+This package allows optimal integration of GPS and inertial instruments with the minimum of non-recurring effort, enabling semi-customized systems to be delivered to provide the most cost effective solutions for a particular application.